BookGen/BookGen/README.md

 ### Overrides

-There are a number of `⟨ overrides ⟩` which can be used to further configure the `make`.
+There are a number of `⟨overrides⟩` which can be used to further configure the `make`.
 These are:

 + `APPENDIXPREFIX`: